moseswmwong/lstm-attention-chatbot/README.md

 ## Preparations

-1. Install Python, nVidia CUDA drivers, Google Tensorflow (python library) on a PC with GPU, e.g. nVidia GeForce GTX 1080, the system is created on a high performance Windows 10 platform using 1 nVidia GeForce GTX 1080, but it should works on Linux system with a high quality nVidia graphic card too.
+1. Install Python, nVidia CUDA drivers, Google Tensorflow on a computer with GPU, e.g. nVidia GeForce GTX 1080, the system is created on a high performance Windows 10 platform using 1 nVidia GeForce GTX 1080, but it should works on Linux system with a high quality nVidia graphic card too.
 You should be able to run it on a CPU based system without GPU but the performance will not be very good.
    - Tips: I used article from this link to build the Windows 10 PC and found it to be one of the best installation guideline for installation such a system, click [The Best Way to Install TensorFlow with GPU Support on Windows 10](https://www.pugetsystems.com/labs/hpc/The-Best-Way-to-Install-TensorFlow-with-GPU-Support-on-Windows-10-Without-Installing-CUDA-1187/)

 2. Create a subfolder 'datasets', and change directory to 'datasets' and create a subfolder 'cornell_movie_dialog'.
 Although these empyty folders are empty, they are required during chatbot startup.